 Read here my detailed post on Poros Island.

-Aegina is an island so close to Piraeus (ferries take you there in 40 minutes-an hour) that you can visit it even every weekend in December and it is quite lively in winter for exactly that reason.
+Aegina is an island so close to Piraeus (ferries take you there in 40 minutes) that you can visit it even every weekend in December and it is quite lively in winter for exactly that reason.
 This means you have options for coffee, food, and shopping from traditional grocery stores.

 You are reading about the top things to do in Greece in December.